Free · macOS Tahoe

 Close Windows in Mission Control on Mac

 Finally, close any window directly in Mission Control on your Mac.
 One by one with a click, or close all at once with a keyboard shortcut.
-Try it free for 7 days.
+Free, forever.

 The Problem